HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 # Performance Sizing Guide for Kubernetes Deployments

-This section provides sizing guides for HCL Digital Experience (DX) rendering scenarios in a Kubernetes configuration.
+This section provides sizing guides for HCL Digital Experience (DX) Compose rendering scenarios in a Kubernetes configuration.
 The goal of these sizing guides is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.
 Additionally, this guide provides tuning recommendations for Kubernetes pods based on their specific workloads, such as rendering-intensive tasks.

 ## Introduction